How to Improve Fascia Health: Exercises, Diet, and Release Techniques

 - Avoid high-impact exercises, excessive strength training, or repetitive motions that contract the muscles and shorten the fascia.

-- Foam rolling and other types of myofascial release should be gentle and not forceful nor painful.
-Pain and force cause fascia to stiffen protectively.
+- Keep myofascial release gentle—pain and force can cause fascia to stiffen protectively.

 Why it Matters: Chronic muscle tension leads to tight fascia and inefficient muscles.
 Relaxed muscles that contract only when necessary are more efficient and generate more concentrated power upon impact (like a whip) than chronically tense muscles.